mskrzynski/VoiceControlPCServer/README.md

 # VoiceControlPCServer

-Send commands to PC/capture screenshots and webcam stills via voice - Java PC Server
+This project allows you to send commands to PC/capture screenshots and webcam stills via voice.

-This is the Server Java application portion of the VoiceControlPC project.
+This is the Server Java application portion of the VoiceControlPC project, that runs in background and waits for commands from clients.

+It has a Polish user interface.

-It is designed to compile using IntelliJ IDEA.
+It is designed to be compiled only using IntelliJ IDEA.